miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 ### How It Applied to My AI Problem

-In the context of our conversation, you used "infinite regression" to describe a specific, maddening AI behavior:
+In the context of our conversation, I used "infinite regression" to describe a specific, maddening AI behavior:

 1.  **The Initial State:** My code used a specific, uncommon pattern (FastHTML's